 - Navigate to the student’s information.

 To get started as a new member of the MSU community, you need to set up your MSU NetID.
-Your NetID is an electronic identity at MSU and serves as your login to many university computing and networking services.
+Your NetID is an electronic identity at MSU and serves as your login to many Michigan State University computing and networking services such as MSU StuInfo.

 What is an MSU NetID?